vivr/vr1/src/notes/2023-11-13-react-notes.md

 ### Simple Todo List App

-The tutorisl described in this post is from [Learn React With This One Project tutorial by WebDevSimplified](https://www.youtube.com/watch?v=Rh3tobg7hEo).
+The tutorial described in this post is from [Learn React With This One Project tutorial by WebDevSimplified](https://www.youtube.com/watch?v=Rh3tobg7hEo).

 ### Install Vite